RxLaboratory/Duik/src-docs/docs/guide/constraints/parent.md

 ## ![](../../img/duik/icons/auto_parent.svg){style="width:1em;"} Auto-Parent

-Auto-parent is a quick way to parent the selected layers.
+Auto-parent is a quick way to parent th*e selected layers.
 It is very handy with compositions with a lot of layers; instead of using the After Effects pickwhip or scrolling through a too-long list of layers, click this button to parent all selected layers to the last-selected one.

 1. **Select the child layers**.
 2. **Add the parent** to the selection.